Abestanis/python-for-android-widgets/README.rst

 Finally you need to set the '--widget' flag when building your app with build.py in dist/default.

-Every widget has an id and a canvas.
+Each widget has an id and a canvas.
 The canvas is used to define the widgets look.
 Just add a CanvasObject (aka. view) to the canvas and push the change to the screen:

 .. code-block:: python